-The interior of the building is both striking and surprising, for the view to the east is dominated by the low but wide, E. and W. crossing arches (as seen in the photograph, above right), each decorated with chevron on two orders, above jambs with an outer order of shafts with cushion capitals.
+The interior of the building is both striking and surprising, for the view to the east is dominated by the low but wide, E. and W. crossing arches (as seen in the photograph at the bottom of the page), each decorated with chevron on two orders, above jambs with an outer order of shafts with cushion capitals.
 The E. arch is the better preserved since the hood-mould around the W. arch, and its outer order of chevron, give the appearance of having been hacked off.
-The N. and S. arches are each formed of a single unmoulded order (the S. arch can be seen in the photograph below left, looking across the crossing to the southeast): the N. arch, as we have seen, is blocked and now has a Perpendicular window set within it, but the S. arch opens into a little chapel which may or may not be part of the original S. transept, and viewed from the chapel, a large round-headed opening can be seen above the arch, which presumably was once one of the tower windows.
-That round-headed window in the chapel E. wall, might be Norman but looks suspect.
-However, the evidence provided by the S. window with intersecting tracery in late thirteenth century style, seems clear enough, and makes it curious that both Pevsner and Mortlock (perhaps the one following the other) should describe the chapel as "early fourteenth century".
-Pevsner also ascribes the widening of the nave to the south to this time, which surely is correct, but in that case, how did he account for the difference in their masonry?
-The nave extension is separated from the chapel by an arch bearing one flat and one hollow chamfer that die into the jambs.
+The S. arch and the blocked N. arch are each formed of a single unmoulded order (the S. arch can be seen in the photograph below left, looking across the crossing to the southeast): the S. arch opens into a little chapel which may or may not be part of the original S. transept but seems to have been altered in the late thirteenth century, and viewed from inside the chapel, looking back at the arch, a large round-headed opening can be seen above, which presumably was once one of the tower windows.
+The round-headed window in the chapel E. wall, might be Norman but looks suspect, and the S. window with intersecting tracery is Early English in style and pat of the alterations.
+However, why Pevsner should have described the chapel as 'early fourteenth century' in the original 'Suffolk' volume of The Buildings of England (Harmonsdworth, Penguin, 1961) can only be described as a mystery.
+He did correctly ascribe the widening of the nave to the south to that time, but if he intended to imply the nave and chapel S. walls were contemporary, he certainly made no allowance for the obvious change in the masonry.

-Finally, the font is octagonal and features the Emblems of the Evangelists alternating with roses around the faces of the bowl and four lion supporters on the stem, separated by buttresses (as shown above right).
-Most of the wooden furnishings in the church are Victorian work in imitation of mediaeval and Jacobean examples, and Mortlock ascribes them to Archdeacon James Darling, rector from 1893 - 1939.
-However, the communion rail with turned balusters (above right) appears to be Stuart and Mortlock agrees and describes it as "Laudian" (i.e. in the manner prescribed by Archbishop Laud, Archbishop of Canterbury from 1633-45), although Pevsner said "C18".
+The font is octagonal and features the Emblems of the Evangelists alternating with roses around the faces of the bowl and four lion supporters on the stem, separated by buttresses (as shown above right).
+Most of the wooden furnishings in the church are Victorian, in imitation of mediaeval and Jacobean examples, and Mortlock ascribes them to Archdeacon James Darling, rector from 1893 - 1939.
+However, the communion rail with turned balusters appears to be Stuart and Mortlock agrees and describes it as 'Laudian' (i.e. in the manner prescribed by Archbishop Laud, Archbishop of Canterbury from 1633-45).